What is child care?

 - Safe.
 Check that it is

-licensed with your state and county (also called registration or
+licensed with your state (also called registration or

 certification).
 Licensing guidelines vary by state.
 So make sure that all